How Kubernetes will Enable a new Genre of Vendor to EnterpriseJune 17, 2021

 - Privacy and security All data resides within a company’s infrastructure and never leaves.
 The enterprise will be able to rest at ease knowing that it has full control over the security and privacy of its data.

 - Engineering time Instead of needing to become experts in operating complex, distributed processing engines, outsourcing to an expert is now possible.

 - Infrastructure agnostic Solutions built in this manner will work regardless of infrastructure in both hosted and cloud environments.

-Furthermore, Kubernetes opens new possibilities to work with low latency applications that exist on your infrastructure.
+Furthermore, Kubernetes opens new possibilities to work with low-latency applications that exist on your infrastructure.
 Imagine being able to plug new services (that provide managed machine learning, reporting or analytics) that happen immediately without the expense of transferring over the internet.
 Testing out vendors becomes simple and painless.

 There are challenges with the approach.
 For vendors, this operating model requires thoughtful approaches to application instrumentation and consolidated monitoring.
-Rather than having one or a few vendor-hosted multi-tenant environments to manage, the vendor must have scalable processes to manage and monitor thousands of external customer data-planes.
+Rather than having one or a few vendor-hosted multi-tenant environments to manage, the vendor must have scalable processes to manage and monitor thousands of external customer data planes.
 All good paradigm shifts have some complexity to work through.

-Undoubtedly, the next generation of tech infrastructure vendors will leverage tools like Kubernetes to build technologies which can be used by the biggest enterprise out there without operational or business risk.
+Undoubtedly, the next generation of tech infrastructure vendors will leverage tools like Kubernetes to build technologies that can be used by the biggest enterprise out there without operational or business risk.
 The only real question is which industries and vendors will move first to enable this new paradigm.
 Estuary is committed to invoking these design principles for privacy, security and customer confidence.